 "Tell me why I shouldn't do this.
 After everything you've done, tell me why I should let you get your way!"

-Clare paused before answering, causing Melissa to picture her shaking her head in disappointment.
+Claire paused before answering, causing Melissa to picture her shaking her head in disappointment.
 Finally, the sultry villainess explained the situation to her hostage.

 "Suicide at this point may kill your human half, but your body alone is quite sufficient for your Sentinel form to survive.
 If you decide to end your own life, you'd only be handing absolute control of yourself to me.
 Unless you want to cause another bloodbath, I think it would be best to keep your own consciousness intact."